dhoffend/lua-nginx-privacyidea/README.md

 Redis is providing the server side cache (for successful HTTP Basic Authentications) similar to the privacyIDEA apache2 authentication module.

-The lua script only requires the basic nginx-lua, lua-nginx-redis and lua-cjson module to be available
+The lua script requires the basic nginx-lua, lua-cjson, lua-nginx-redis and lua-resty-http modules to be available.

 Configuration
 -------------